syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in autocomplete editor

 You can display the complex type property values in combo box editor by using the DisplyMemberPath and SelectedValuePath properties of DataFormComboBoxItem.
-You need to use `GenerateDataFormItem `event to set [DisplayMemberPath]`Link` and [SelectedValuePath]`Link` property value of DataFormComboBoxItem for complex type property.
+You need to use `GenerateDataFormItem `event to set `DisplayMemberPath` and `SelectedValuePath` property value of DataFormComboBoxItem for complex type property.

 You can display the complex type property values in autocomplete editor by using the DisplayMemberPath and SelectedValuePath properties of DataFormAutoCompleteItem.
-Use the `GenerateDataFormItem `event to set [DisplayMemberPath] and [SelectedValuePath] property values of AutoComplete for complex type property.
+Use the `GenerateDataFormItem `event to set `DisplayMemberPath` and `SelectedValuePath` property values of AutoComplete for complex type property.

 N> Class cannot be directly set as data type for autocomplete editor in this complex type scenario.